Are We Going To Be Allowed to Sow Seeds for a Healthier Lifestyle?

 1. GET THE NUTRITION YOU NEED AND ENJOY TASTIER FOOD!

 8. PROTECT FARM WORKERS AND HELP SMALL FARMERS

 And there is yet another dark side to this growing trend

 Many keen gardeners think they are doing the right thing and buying what they consider are organic or heirloom seeds from companies that have already been bought out by Monsanto and others of their ilk.

 The Healthy Economist lists 4 ways to keep Monsanto out of your veggie and flower garden

-2. Buy from this list of companies Monsanto HAS NOT bought and is not affiliated nor does business with.
+2. Buy from companies Monsanto HAS NOT bought and is not affiliated nor does business with.

 4. Ask seed companies if they have taken the Safe Seed Pledge.

 You may wonder why so many are against Monsanto?

 Just Google “evil corporation” and you will get pages and pages about Monsanto and plenty of answers!